Rejean-McCormick/Orgo/README.md

 - **Insights** – ETL jobs hydrate `insights.dim_*` and `insights.fact_*` tables used by reports and cyclic review logic.

-The `Documentation/` directory contains the more formal Orgo v3 spec (schema reference, core services, insights config, profiles and cyclic overview).
+The `Documentation/` directory contains the more formal Orgo v3 spec (schema reference, core services, insights config, profiles and cyclic overview.

 ---